jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on Jan 18 is: 17009.0
+>The average increase in reported cases for the seven days ending on Jan 19 is: 16117.0
 >
->The last time cases per day were this high was Jan 17 2022: 1 day prior.
+>The last time cases per day were this high was Jan 18 2022: 1 day prior.
 >
->The seven day average then was: 18034 cases.
+>The seven day average then was: 17162 cases.

 >
->The last time cases per day was lower than this was Dec 28 2021: 21 days prior.
+>The last time cases per day was lower than this was Dec 27 2021: 23 days prior.
 >
->The seven day average then was: 16406 cases.
+>The seven day average then was: 14753 cases.
 >
->The lowest 7 day average reported cases per day in the last three weeks was on Dec 28 2021.
+>Jan 19 marks the lowest 7 day average in the last three weeks.
->
->This was 21 days prior.
-The average was 16406 cases per day.
->
->The 7 day average case rate on Jan 18 is an increase of 3.7 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on Jan 18 is: 218
+>The average increase in hospitalizations per day for the seven days ending on Jan 19 is: 215
 >
->Jan 18 marks the lowest 7 day average in hospitalizations in the last three weeks.
+>Jan 19 marks the lowest 7 day average in hospitalizations in the last three weeks.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)